-EC1101 : MATHEMATICS - I
+EC1101 MATHEMATICS-I

-To transmit the knowledge of Partial differentiation.

-To know of getting maxima and minima of function of two variables and finding errors and approximations.

-To evaluate double and triple integrals, volumes of solids and area of curved surfaces.

-To expand a periodical function as Fourier series and half-range Fourier series.
+- To transmit the knowledge of Partial differentiation. - To know of getting maxima and minima of function of two variables and finding errors and approximations. - To evaluate double and triple integrals, volumes of solids and area of curved surfaces. - To expand a periodical function as Fourier series and half-range Fourier series.

+Course Outcomes: At the completion of the course the student will be able to
-Find the partial derivatives of functions of two or more variables.

-Evaluate maxima and minima, errors and approximations.

-Evaluate double and triple integrals, volumes of solids and area of curved surfaces.

-To expand a periodical function as Fourier series and half-range Fourier series.

-Have a fundamental understanding of Fourier series and be able to give Fourier expansions of a given function.
+- Find the partial derivatives of functions of two or more variables. - Evaluate maxima and minima, errors and approximations. - Evaluate double and triple integrals, volumes of solids and area of curved surfaces. - To expand a periodical function as Fourier series and half-range Fourier series. - Have a fundamental understanding of Fourier series and be able to give Fourier expansions of a given function.

-Partial Differentiation: Introduction - Functions of two or more variables - Partial derivatives - Homogeneous functions - Euler's theorem - Total derivative - Change of variables - Jacobins.
+Partial Differentiation: Introduction - Functions of two or more variables - Partial derivatives -Homogeneous functions - Euler's theorem - Total derivative - Change of variables - Jacobins.
 Mean value Theorems (without proofs)